Amisha328/Amisha328/README.md

 <details>
   <summary>:zap: 👩🏼‍🦰 About Me</summary>

+- 📝 Currently working as **Digital Specialist Engineer @ Infosys**.

 - 🎓 A 2022 B. Tech Computer Science and Engineering graduate from I.K Gujral Punjab Technical University.

-- 📝 Currently working as **Digital Specialist Engineer @ Infosys**.

-- 👩‍💻 Internship experience close to 1 year in creating **Android Applications** and about 4 months in **Full Stack Web Development**.
+- 👩‍💻 Experienced in building **Android Applications** and **Full Stack Web Development**.

 - 🤖 I am curious about **Machine Learning and Artificial Intelligence.**

-- 🌿 Knowledge about Software Development Life Cycle and various methodologies followed in the industry.
+- 🌿 Knowledge about the Software Development Life Cycle and various methodologies followed in the industry.

 - 📝 I write **technical blogs on** [**WordPress.**](https://wordpress.com/view/betterlifevisual.wordpress.com)